hervegirod/jSimpleMind/README.md

  - Add the capability to create diagrams with special properties
  - Add the capability to create custom Topics

+## Version 0.3
+ - Add a getRoot() method for the Topic to get the root of the Topic
+ - Add a resolve() method for the NoteParser at the end of the parsing

 # Usage
 ## Parsing a SimpleMind file
 To parse a SimpleMind xml file: